Energy flow

 To understand the energy transformation we need to know the Equilibrium thermodynamics

-This will provide information on energy level of a system in initial and final state.
+information on energy level of a system in initial and final state.

-If the final state has a lower energy level than the inItial state, then the process is energetically feasible and can be spontaneous.
+state, then the process is energetically feasible and can be spontaneous.

-That is more energy is given off than it is absorbed
+is given off than it is absorbed

-The measure of the energy associated with a particular state is called Enthalpy (H): This can be summarized by the following equation
+energy associated with a particular state is called Enthalpy (H): This can be

 Where